yhoiseth/python-prediction-scorer/README.md

 The code should be easy to read, even for people who don't know math or Python well.

 To achieve this, I've opted for an object-oriented design rather than, say, the array approach used by [NumPy](https://numpy.org/).
 The result is a more verbose and explicit API.
-I also try to not use advanced Python features which many don't understand.
+I also try to not use advanced Python features (which many don't understand).

 ### Easy and predictable to use (with modern tools)